 - Mapping Urban Mobility for Flu Forecasting (CIs Tomko, Geard, Moss), MNSI Unimelb (2016-2017) – Exploring the utility of large-scale SatNav tracking data for influenza modelling.

 - Computational methods for the analysis of functional city structures – an ongoing project, looking at the way urban structure influences and determines human mobility, and how people interact in cities.
+I am seeking students interested in statistical analysis of urban networks and other quantitative means to analyse urban morphology!

 - TRIIBE – TRacking Indoor Information BEhaviour.
 ARC LP (2012-2015) with colleagues at RMIT University, Melbourne.
 We are exploring the correlations between the Web and physical behaviour of indoor mall visitors.
+[Completed, but interest in indoor behaviour analysis is ongoing]

 - Innopool GIUZ UZH: Topology in Geography (Interdisciplinary exploration of Topology in Geography)